madhu2b4u/CreditCards/readme.md

 ### Sample Data

 - For testing purposes, the code uses a sample response (`sampleResponse`) to populate the credit card data.
 In a real-world scenario, this data would be fetched from the API.

+### MVVM Architecture

+- The code is structured following the MVVM (Model-View-ViewModel) architectural pattern, which separates concerns and promotes a clean and organized codebase.

+- The `ViewModel` component is responsible for managing and providing data to the UI components (View) and contains business logic.
+In this case, the `CardViewModel` is used to fetch and handle credit card data.

+- LiveData is utilized to observe changes in data and notify the UI when updates occur.
+The LiveData approach simplifies data synchronization between the ViewModel and UI components.

+- The `CardRepository` acts as a data source, providing a clean API for fetching and managing credit card data.
+It abstracts the data source, making it easy to switch between local and remote data sources.

+- Dependency injection is used to provide instances of repositories, use cases, and other components to the ViewModel, promoting a modular and testable codebase.

+- This MVVM architecture facilitates code organization, testability, and separation of concerns, making it suitable for maintaining and extending the app in the long term.

 ### UI Components